zertac/Unity3dHeightBlendingShader/README.md

 - **Shader**: The shader that performs the height blending.
 - **Script**: The script that passes the height data to the shader and uses **MaterialPropertyBlock** for optimized performance.

+## Compatibility

+This shader is designed for Unity's Universal Render Pipeline (URP).

 ## License